newrelic/nr-entity-tag-sync/README.md

 latest timestamp of the most recent audit event.
 This is why [audit events](#audit-events)must be enabled in order to leverage this feature.

-### How It Works

-At a high level, the synchronization process works as follows.

-- On startup, the entity tag sync application reads in a configuration.
-The configuration is composed of 3 main parts.
-  1. General configuration parameters
-  2. Provider configuration parameters
-  3. A set of entity mappings
-- If the `provider.useLastUpdate` configuration parameter is set to `true` and the `events.enabled` configuration parameter is set to `true`, the timestamp of the last [audit event](#audit-events) with the [action](#event-actions) `sync_end` is retreived from NRDB
-- For each entity mapping, the following steps are performed.
-  1. All external entities matching the external entity criteria are retrieved via the provider.
-The keys of the `mapping` node as well as the value of the `extEntityKey` in the `match` node are passed to the provider indicating the key-value pairs to retrieve for each external entity.
-The last update timestamp is also passed to the provider if one was retrieved.
-  2. All New Relic entities matching the New Relic entity critera are retrieved via the New Relic GraphQL API
-  3. For each New Relic entity, the match criteria is used to resolve the New Relic entity with a matching external entity
-  4. If a match is discovered, the key-value pairs retrieved for the matching external entity are used to populate/update the tags of the matching New Relic entity

 ## Installation

 The New Relic Entity Tag Sync application can be run as a standalone application